SWE-UniStuttgart/Qlunc/readme.md

  - Scanning points and their uncertainty in meters (only VAD).

 ## How to use Qlunc:

+First step is to download/[clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the `Qlunc` repository and extract the content in the selected folder (in Downloads directory user will find a zip folder called `Qlunc-Qlunc-V0.9.zip`).

-By downloading the repository you will get several folders within which Qlunc is organized:
+By downloading the repository you will get several folders within which Qlunc is organized.
+The most important to know are:
 ### Main:
 This is the core of Qlunc.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device.
- - yaml_inputs_file.py is a yaml file where user introduces the lidsar components values, integrated modules and general lidar features as well as atmospheric scenarios.
+ - `Template_yaml_inputs_file.yml` and `Qlunc_inputs.yml`.
+The firdt one is a yaml template where user introduces the lidar components values, modules and general lidar features as well as atmospheric scenarios.
+The second one can be as an example showing how to fill the template.
- - Qlunc_Classes.py contains the snippet which creates all the lidar digital twins.
+ - `Qlunc_Classes.py` contains the snippet which creates all the lidar digital twins.
 Each lidar module/component is assigned to a python class.
- - Qlunc_input_Classes.py contains the values for the different components and atmospheric scenarios.
-Atmospheric scenarios are created here as well.
+ - `Qlunc_Instantiate.py` instantiate the object classes taking the values from `Qlunc_inputs.yml`.
+ - `Qlunc_Plotting.py` is a stand alone python module used to plot some results.
 ### UQ_Functions:
  - Contains the functions that compute the uncertainties coming from different devices, calculting also the uncertainty propagation corresponding to the different      modules and lidar uncertainty as well.
+Users can define their own functions to calculate uncertainties and it expansion as well.
 ### Utils:
  - Contains scripts meant to do different tasks.
-Importing packages, plotting script and some stand alone funtions which don´t interface directly with Qlunc but are necessary to compute calculations.
+Importing packages and some stand alone funtions which don´t interface directly with Qlunc but are necessary to compute calculations.
-###  Test File:
+###  TestFile_Qlunc:
  - A working example is provided to show how the process looks like.
 In this test case a lidar is builded up with its modules and components, puting all together to set up a lidar device.
 User can find more information on how to run this test file in the readme.md file dropped in this folder.
+### Tutorials:
+- Containing 2 [JupyterNotebook-based tutorial](https://github.com/PacoCosta/Qlunc/tree/Qlunc-V0.9/Tutorials), `Tutorial1.ipynb` and `Tutorial1.ipynb` with their corresponding yaml files.
 ## Requirements
  - [Anaconda Navigator](https://www.anaconda.com/products/individual) has been installed.
 It includes, among others, Python3.7 and spyder IDE software features, ready to be used.